Creative Media & Community Trust Co. (NASDAQ:CMCT) Earns Sell Rating from Analysts at StockNews.com

 StockNews.com began coverage on shares of Creative Media & Community Trust Co.
-(NASDAQ:CMCT – Free Report) in a research note issued to investors on Wednesday.
-The firm issued a sell rating on the real estate investment trust’s stock.
+(NASDAQ:CMCT – Free Report) in a research report released on Thursday.
+The brokerage issued a sell rating on the real estate investment trust’s stock.

-Separately, EF Hutton Acquisition Co.
-I boosted their target price on shares of Creative Media & Community Trust Co. from $5.00 to $7.00 and gave the company a buy rating in a report on Monday, April 17th.

-View Our Latest Research Report on Creative Media & Community Trust Co.

 Creative Media & Community Trust Co.
 Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Monday, July 24th.
-Stockholders of record on Monday, July 10th were paid a $0.085 dividend.
-This represents a $0.34 annualized dividend and a dividend yield of 7.93%.
-The ex-dividend date was Friday, July 7th.
-Creative Media & Community Trust Co.’s dividend payout ratio (DPR) is presently -13.60%.
+The company also recently announced a quarterly dividend, which was paid on Monday, July 24th.
+Shareholders of record on Monday, July 10th were issued a $0.085 dividend.
+This represents a $0.34 annualized dividend and a yield of 8.25%.
+The ex-dividend date of this dividend was Friday, July 7th.
+Creative Media & Community Trust Co.’s dividend payout ratio (DPR) is -13.60%.

 Institutional Investors Weigh In On Creative Media & Community Trust Co.

-A number of hedge funds have recently added to or reduced their stakes in the business.
-Bank of New York Mellon Corp grew its holdings in shares of Creative Media & Community Trust Co. by 6.2% during the first quarter.
-Bank of New York Mellon Corp now owns 48,580 shares of the real estate investment trust’s stock worth $376,000 after purchasing an additional 2,848 shares during the last quarter.
-Dimensional Fund Advisors LP grew its stake in Creative Media & Community Trust Co. by 1.7% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 96,084 shares of the real estate investment trust’s stock worth $744,000 after buying an additional 1,632 shares during the last quarter.
-Covestor Ltd acquired a new position in Creative Media & Community Trust Co. during the first quarter worth approximately $103,000.
-Ergoteles LLC acquired a new position in Creative Media & Community Trust Co. during the first quarter worth approximately $99,000.
-Finally, Charles Schwab Investment Management Inc. purchased a new stake in Creative Media & Community Trust Co. in the first quarter valued at approximately $78,000.
-81.68% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Bank of New York Mellon Corp boosted its stake in Creative Media & Community Trust Co. by 6.2% in the 1st quarter.
+Bank of New York Mellon Corp now owns 48,580 shares of the real estate investment trust’s stock worth $376,000 after buying an additional 2,848 shares during the last quarter.
+Dimensional Fund Advisors LP increased its position in Creative Media & Community Trust Co. by 1.7% during the first quarter.
+Dimensional Fund Advisors LP now owns 96,084 shares of the real estate investment trust’s stock worth $744,000 after purchasing an additional 1,632 shares during the last quarter.
+Covestor Ltd purchased a new position in Creative Media & Community Trust Co. during the first quarter worth approximately $103,000.
+Ergoteles LLC acquired a new position in shares of Creative Media & Community Trust Co. in the 1st quarter valued at $99,000.
+Finally, Charles Schwab Investment Management Inc. purchased a new stake in shares of Creative Media & Community Trust Co. during the 1st quarter valued at $78,000.
+Hedge funds and other institutional investors own 81.68% of the company’s stock.

 Creative Media & Community Trust Corporation is a real estate investment trust (REIT) that principally acquires, owns, and operates Class A and creative office investments located in vibrant and improving metropolitan communities throughout the U.S. Properties are primarily located in Los Angeles and the San Francisco Bay Area.